La Paloma (TV series)

 La Paloma (English title: The Dove) is a Mexican telenovela produced by José Rendón for Televisa in 1995.
 Gerardo Hemmer and Maite Embil starred as protagonists.
 The telenovela was cancelled abruptly due to the death of its protagonist Gerardo Hemmer.
-It was supposed to go on after his death, however, after filming a couple more scenes, Televisa had decided to just cancel the novel altogether.
-It is, to date the only telenovela from Televisa that has suddenly gone off air, leaving it unfinished at just 50 episodes.
+It was supposed to go on after his death, however, after filming a couple more scenes, Televisa decided to just cancel the telenovela altogether.
+It is to date the only telenovela from Televisa to suddenly gone off air, leaving it unfinished at just 50 episodes.

 Plot

 Ramiro López Yergo owns a funeral home, and controls his wife Teresa and three children with an iron fist.
 Although he appears to be of high moral character Ramiro has a lover, Lilia, and is a corrupt and greedy man.